 Where CodeSignal makes most sense versus alternatives.

-CodeSignal makes less cost-justified sense for teams that primarily run live coding interviews (cheaper to use CoderPad and similar), for teams that don't actually use the Coding Score as a structured filter (paying for signal design they aren't capturing the value of), and for small teams below the volume threshold where per-assessment amortisation makes the platform competitive with manual approaches.
+It makes less sense for teams that primarily run live coding interviews (cheaper to use CoderPad or CodeInterview), for teams that will not use the standardised scoring as a structured filter (paying for signal design they are not capturing the value of), and for small teams below the volume threshold where per-credit amortisation makes the platform competitive with manual approaches.
+The right evaluation is a short pilot that measures whether the scoring actually reduces expensive onsite volume, then a decision on real data rather than a feature-comparison spreadsheet.

 Cross-references.

 For HackerRank cost (the direct competitor), see the HackerRank cost page.
+For Codility (invite-based model), see the Codility cost page.
 For Karat (outsourced interviews, different model), see the Karat cost page.
 For CoderPad (cheaper live-coding-only), see the CoderPad cost page.
 For the broader tooling cost framework, see the existing tools page.

 Run your own numbers.